denineguy/MD-encyclopedia-entries/dir/dir.md

 ##Example 3 – Tables
 The `dir` attribute can be used to direction of a table element.
 In the example below you will see how setting dir=”rtl” will change the flow or order of the columns as well as the content within each cell.

 This examples shows a table with the default direction and the below example shows a table with RTL directionality.

+HTML:
 ```
 <div>
   <p>This table has the default direction `dir="ltr"`</p>